ministryofjustice/securityanalytics-sharedinfrastructure/README.md

 ### AWS default region and profiles

 The default region in the Terraform backend setup for each part of the platform is `eu-west-2` (London).
-You can override this by passing an additional parameter to terraform init: `-backend-config "region=<your_region>"`
+You can override this by passing an additional parameter to terraform init: `-reconfigure -backend-config "bucket=<app_name>-terraform-state" "region=<your_region>"`

-The default AWS profile that is used is `sec-an` if you need to change this, then this is another additional parameter in terraform init: `-backend-config "profile=<aws_profile_name>"`
+The default AWS profile that is used is `sec-an` if you need to change this, then this is another additional parameter in terraform init: `-reconfigure -backend-config "bucket=<app_name>-terraform-state" "profile=<aws_profile_name>"`

 ## Build/deployment steps

 * Make sure you have your AWS credentials setup.
 Terraform will need this to setup the infrastructure in AWS.
 To cater for MFA accounts, your credentials should be specified in the `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY` and `AWS_SESSION_TOKEN` environment variables.
 Alternatively if you have configured your aws credentials using `aws configure` you can just set `AWS_PROFILE` to the profile you are using to build this project.

+The CI build should be run using Circle CI to securely provide credentials using environment variables.

 ### Shared Infrastructure
 * Start in the `securityanalytics-sharedinfrastructure` directory.